-- a.
-(Re)insurers quantify the impact of the baseline climate change scenario explored in the materiality assessment. - b.
-(Re)insurers choose an appropriate range of climate change scenarios based on the nature, scale and complexity of their business. - c.
-For all scenarios, (re)insurers should consider the following factors where appropriate: - Define the objective of the scenario analysis undertaken. - Measure how the impact of climate change risk changes over the short, medium and long term. - Use appropriate quantitative and/or qualitative methods, and adapt and improve the scope, depth and sophistication of the methodology used in the scenarios over time as appropriate.

-- Make appropriate allowances for the complexity and interconnectedness of risks related to climate change. - Ensure that the output from the analyses, including assumptions made, potential future management actions, expert judgements and the level of uncertainty is clearly communicated to and understood by the board to ensure the board has sufficient information to set the climate change strategy. - d. ((Re)insurers who do not have a material exposure to climate change risk in the baseline scenario may wish to consider alternative climate change scenarios.
+- b.
+(Re)insurers choose an appropriate range of climate change scenarios based on the nature, scale, and complexity of their business. - c.
+For all scenarios, (re)insurers should consider the following factors where appropriate: - Define the objective of the scenario analysis undertaken. - Measure how the financial impact of climate change risk changes over the short, medium and long term business planning horizons. - Use appropriate quantitative and/or qualitative methods, and adapt and improve the scope, depth, and sophistication of the methodology used in the scenarios over time as appropriate. - Make appropriate allowances for the complexity and interconnectedness of risks related to climate change. - Ensure that the output from the analyses, including assumptions made, potential future management actions, expert judgements and the level of uncertainty is clearly communicated to and understood by the board to ensure the board has sufficient information to set the climate change strategy.

-5. Strategy and business model
+Strategy and business model